trex2000/Nvidia_Power_Cap/README.md

     Note for the "Thin" Enthusiast: This setup keeps your power draw thin and your thermals cool.
 If the aliens finally land in Transylvania, at least your GPUs won't be the reason the grid goes down.

-Would you like me to add a Python-based monitor script to log these metrics to a CSV for your IOT dashboard?